What Kinds of Injuries & Accidents Should Be Preventable in a Colorado Springs Nursing Home?

-According to the CDC, as of 2014 there were 15,600 nursing homes in the U.S. with 1.7 million licensed beds.
+According to the CDC, as of 2016, there were 15,600 nursing homes in the U.S. with 1.7 million licensed beds.
 That’s an extremely large number of residents to care for, and neglect happens.
-A study from the CDC shows that eight percent of nursing home residents had an emergency room visits in the past 90 days.
-Of that amount 15 percent had two or more visits.
+A study from the CDC shows that eight percent of nursing home residents had emergency room visits in the past 90 days.
+Of that amount, 15 percent had two or more visits.
 Furthermore, according to the study of those who went to the ER, 40 percent had a potentially preventable ER visit.
 Of the injuries that could have been prevented, 36% were from injuries from falls, 19% from heart conditions, 12% from pneumonia, and 33% from other conditions (including fever, mental status change, gastrointestinal bleeding, urinary tract infections, metabolic disturbances, and diseases of the skin.)
 The findings suggest that many of these ER visits could have been prevented with better nursing staffing levels.
 More professional staffing would increase the facilities’ ability to treat medical needs on-site rather than require an emergency room visit or stay.
 More staffing will allow for nurses to catch incidents and injuries prior to exacerbation and the need for additional medical assistance.
 Furthermore, more attention by nursing staff can prevent falls, and thereby injuries sustained from these falls.
 Greater staffing will allow for the right professional to answer call bells more quickly and efficiently to address residents’ needs.
-This will prevent residents from trying to get up, let’s say to use the bathroom on their own, and ending up falling.
+This will prevent residents from trying to get up, let’s say to use the bathroom on their own, and end up falling.
 According to the Centers for Medicare & Medicaid Services from a 2001 study, more than 97% of facilities failed to have sufficient staff to meet one or more federal staffing requirements and to prevent avoidable harm to residents.
 Most injuries can be prevented if a facility administers appropriate care.

 There are other preventable injuries in addition to the common ones mentioned above.
 Preventable injuries include: